webinstall/webi-installers/README.md

 `<your-package>/releases.js` to generate a bash script with most necessary variables and functions pre-defined.

-You just fill in the blanks.
+You just need to fill in the blanks.

 ### TL;DR